xcart/xc5-manual/en/users/user_membership_levels.md

 To get a list of users with a certain membership, click on the number link in the Users column opposite the membership name:
     ![xc5_membership_assigned2users.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_membership_assigned2users.png)

+Alternatively, you can use the 'Search for users' feature.
+In the **Users** > **Users** section, set a filter specifying the membership(s) you are interested in, and do a search to find users.
+Note that you can search by both assigned and pending memberships.

 ## Membership signup
 As a store administrator, you may choose to enable membership signup for users (See the setting "Allow customers to sign up for membership" in the section **Store setup > Cart & checkout**):